exercism/javascript/exercises/concept/train-driver/.docs/instructions.md

 # Instructions

-Your friend is a train driver and has to drive cargo trains between cities.
+Your friend is a Locomotive Engineer who drives cargo trains between cities.
-Although your friend isn't amazing with handling the computers and would like some help with it.
-Your friend would like your help organizing the train and correcting mistakes in the data.
+Although your friend is great handling the trains, they aren't amazing handling the logistics computers and would like your programming help organizing the train and correcting mistakes in the data.

 ```exercism/note
 To practice, use the rest or spread operator to solve each of the tasks below.